ofallonlabs/saeedmirshekari/_src/blog/2022-07-15-top-10-most-in-demand-skills-for-data-scientists-in-2022.md

 You can carry out sophisticated studies using statistical programming languages like R or Python and the special libraries in them such as pandas and numpy.
 You can more effectively clean, analyze, and visualize huge data sets if you can create programs in these languages.

-<h2> Computer Programming Languages:</h2>
+<h2> 2.
+Computer Programming Languages:</h2>

 Being able to code the statistical concepts is the heart of Data Science.
 Therefore it is a must for a professional to develop expertise in Python and/or R language to become a great Data Scientist.
 Python has been the most popular programming language among data scientists by a wide margin.

 R is another widely used language for data science projects and applications, particularly those involving statistical computing and graphics.
 C, C++, Java, MATLAB, Go and Julia are some additional programming languages that data scientists frequently employ.
 A good data-scientist doesn’t have to know all of these fancy languages, but he or she needs to know at least one of them well.

-<h2>SQL (Structured Query Language):</h2>
+<h2>3.
+SQL (Structured Query Language):</h2>

 This is one of the easiest and the most important skills you must acquire as a data scientist.
 SQL stands for Structured Query Language and it is the language that is used for communicating with databases.
 Data Science deals with the study and the analysis of data.
 So to analyze this data it usually needs to be extracted from a database and this is where SQL comes to play.